andela-rbabalola/documentos/README.md

 PUT /roles/:id               |   Edit a Role.
 DELETE /roles/:id               |   Delete a Role.

-It should be noted that the endpoints here are only available to the SuperAdmin.
+It should be noted that the endpoints for roles here are only available to the SuperAdmin.

 ## Example Requests and Expected Responses